Bunchhieng/Bunchhieng/README.md

 # 💫 About Me:
-🌱 Dev @ Terran One working on CosmWasm.
-Technology: Typescript, React, Rust and Blockchain.<br>⚡ Fun fact: I love playing sports, including Soccer and Volleyball.
-Survivor of 2 crypto bear cycles. 🧸
+🌱 prev @ Terran One working on CosmWasm.
+Technology: Typescript, React, Rust, and Blockchain.

 # 💻 Tech Stack: